evidentlyai/evidently/docs/book/support/migration.md

 data_drift_report
 ```

-To get what was previously as JSON profile (and has now been improved and re-worked!), simply write:
+To get what was previously as JSON profile (and has now been improved and re-worked!), simply get the Report output as JSON:

 ```
 data_drift_report.json()